 substantiv

-an event in which one thing is substituted for another"the replacement of lost blood by a transfusion of donor blood"
+"the replacement of lost blood by a transfusion of donor blood"

 verb

-reverse (a direction, attitude, or course of action)verb
+reverse (a direction, attitude, or course of action)

-change over, change around, or switch oververb
+change over, change around, or switch over

-make a shift in or exchange of"First Joe led
+make a shift in or exchange of

 then we switched"